What Are The Best Tom Brady Rookie Cards?

 2000 Private Stock Tom Brady #128

-That’s because there’s a nearly identical retail version with a further 650 copies, and multiple parallels which, when combined, takes the print run number a lot higher.
+That’s because there’s a nearly identical retail version with a further 650 copies, and a few different parallel versions which, when combined, takes the print run number a lot higher.

-The card is limited to just 762 prints, which helps its value.
+The card is limited to just 762 prints, which helps increase its value, but it is one of the lower-value Brady rookie cards.

 When Was Tom Brady’s Rookie Season?